openlegend/core-rules/core/src/04-feats/01-chapter-four.md

  - **Tier 1** - Craft items equal to your wealth level.
  - **Tier 2** - Craft items equal to your wealth level + 1.

- **Craft Examples** (This list is not exhaustive, you can work with your GM to come up with new crafts).
+ **Craft Examples** (This list is not exhaustive, you can work with your GM to come up with new crafts):
  ___
- - Alchemy - acid, chemicals, non-magical tinctures, incense, reagents
+ - Alchemy - acid, chemicals, non-magical tinctures, incense, reagents.
- - Arcane - magical ingredients, inks, scrolls, exotic components
+ - Arcane - magical ingredients, inks, scrolls, exotic components.
- - Blacksmithing - metal, leather, weapons, armor, wheels, horseshoes
+ - Blacksmithing - metal, leather, weapons, armor, wheels, horseshoes.
- - Chemistry - acid, explosives, narcotics
+ - Chemistry - acid, explosives, narcotics.
- - Engineering - machines, wheels, gears, guns, vehicles
+ - Engineering - machines, wheels, gears, guns, vehicles.
- - Geography - maps, cartography, instruments of navigation
+ - Geography - maps, cartography, instruments of navigation.
- - Herbalism - poultices, natural remedies, stimulants, brewing
+ - Herbalism - poultices, natural remedies, stimulants, brewing.
- - Medicine - medical tools, tonics, tinctures, pain relievers, anti-toxins
+ - Medicine - medical tools, tonics, tinctures, pain relievers, anti-toxins.
 - **Special:** In addition to taking multiple tiers of this feat, you may take this feat multiple times and select a new craft or profession each time.

 ### Craft Extraordinary Item (I - III)